-Batik 1 Square 1/2 Glazed Terracotta Tile 6x6
+Batik 1 Square 1/2 Glazed Ceramic Tile 6x6

 - Quantities available is subject to material in transfer, transit and prior sale.
 Please call your branch to confirm availability.

 - This Item is produced regularly.
 Please inquire for additional production information.

 - These are hand made products.
 Size and color variation should be expected.

 Renovating your home is easier than ever with Batik 1 Square 1/2 Glazed Ceramic Tile.
 From bathrooms to kitchens, you can make any location look perfect.
 You can install ceramic tiles anywhere in your house, be it the interiors or exteriors.
 They are perfect for kitchens and bathrooms because they provide a durable surface that is easy to clean.
 But don't forget about foyers, mudrooms, living rooms and bedrooms!
 Ceramic tiles will make those spaces look even more beautiful without breaking your bank account's budget These tiles are not just durable, but also dust resistant.
 The surface is so hard that it makes the cleaning process easier because you can wipe off any remaining dirt with a mop or cloth easily and quickly!
 This means less breathing problems for those who spend their days on these floors - reducing asthma attacks significantly.
 Glazed is the best way to make your ceramic and porcelain tiles last longer.
 By applying a glossy coat, you're increasing water-resistance - meaning less time scrubbing away dirt or spills!
 The Multicolor Ceramic is an elegant choice for any space.
 It will accentuate the beauty of your tiles while adding character to your design scheme..